govnorGusto/baby_monitor_iot_project/README.md

 We also need a breadboard and some jumpers to connect everything, and a micro-USB cable to connect to our computer, this will also second as a power source.

-Table of components bought at electroki
+Table of components bought at [electro:kit](https://www.electrokit.com).
 |                                                                                                                               | Material             | Price (SEK) |
 | ----------------------------------------------------------------------------------------------------------------------------- | -------------------- | ----------- |
 | <img src='https://www.electrokit.com/uploads/productimage/41019/PICO-WH-HERO.jpg' width=150>  | Raspberry Pi Pico WH | 109         |